Scalingo/documentation/_posts/platform/getting-started/2000-01-01-getting-started-with-elk.md

 All the hard stuff is now done.

-Next step is configuring curator.
-First you'll need to configure how curator will connect to your database.
+Next step is to configure Curator.
+First you need to configure how Curator connects to your database:

 ```
 ---